naturalblaze/lab-setup-ubuntu-kvm/Optional_Installs.md

 * Create the SSH Private key file from the system you are trying to connect from

-> :exclamation: **Note:** My personal laptop is running Linux PopOS so the path to the SSH Private key is the same as on the lab server.
+> :bulb: **Note:** My personal laptop is running Linux PopOS so the path to the SSH Private key is the same as on the lab server.
 If you are connecting from a Windows devices your path would be something like `C:\Users\<username>\.ssh`

 ```bash
 # Create file SSH Private key